ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Import the data into an Amazon DynamoDB table with provisioned capacity.
 Refactor the application to use DynamoDB for reports.
 - B. Create the database on a compute optimized Amazon EC2 instance.
 Ensure compute resources exceed the on-premises database.
-- C. Create an Amazon Aurora MySQL Multi-AZ DB cluster with multiple read replicas.
-Configure the application to use the reader endpoint for reports.
+- ==C. Create an Amazon Aurora MySQL Multi-AZ DB cluster with multiple read replicas.
+Configure the application to use the reader endpoint for reports.==
 - D. Create an Amazon Aurora MySQL Multi-AZ DB cluster.
 Configure the application to use the backup instance of the cluster as an endpoint for the reports.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/2/#) [  Discussion  **89**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/2/#)